|Nutritional Guidelines (per serving)|

 - Drizzle it with chocolate syrup for a strawberry chocolate milkshake.

-- Put whipped cream on top, and maybe some chocolate shavings or sprinkles.
+- Dollop some whipped cream on top, and maybe some chocolate shavings or sprinkles.